Glucosamine for dogs has the same active ingredients as glucosamine for humans.

 Always tell your vet if you plan to use glucosamine or any other complementary therapy.
 Interactions are not common, but always possible with anything we give our dogs.

-Glucosamine can form a part of this treatment, but if your dog is suffering from something other than osteoarthritis it may not help him at all.
+Glucosamine can form a part of this treatment.
+However, if your dog is suffering from something other than osteoarthritis it may not help him at all.

 - Scintigraphic evaluation of dogs with acute synovitis after treatment with glucosamine hydrochloride and chondroitin sulfate, S. O. Canapp et al